eslint/rfcs/designs/2022-docs-information-architecture-update/README.md

 ## Drawbacks

+Potential drawbacks of this documentation update include:

-TODO: breaking user experience
+- Breaking user experience from the current documentation
+- Users potentially do not find the new information architecture more clear
+- Opportunity cost.
+Time spent on the information architecture updates could be spent on more impactful documentation tasks.

 <!--
     Why should we *not* do this?
 Consider why adding this into ESLint might not benefit the project or the community.
 Attempt to think about any opposing viewpoints that reviewers might bring up.

     Any change has potential downsides, including increased maintenance burden, incompatibility with other tools, breaking existing user